Curtis Comes Home: Event

-The event had an attendance of 1,500 and was successful in raising $30,000.
-All the participants performed for free, and both WCW and the WWF paid the transportation costs for its wrestlers to attend the show.
-In addition to being held in Curtis' hometown, the Rostraver Ice Garden was a regular venue for ECW shows held in the Pittsburgh metropolitan area.
+Aftermath

 Mark Curtis' last match as referee was for the East Tennessee promotion, just a few days before his death on September 8, 1999.
 Southern States Wrestling held a memorial show honoring Curtis from 2000 to 2003, the Mark Curtis Memorial Weekend of Champions, as a fundraiser for the Children's Miracle Network.
 The Mark Curtis Memorial Reunion, promoted by Curtis' widow Pam Hildebrand-Clark, was also held for the organization in 2005.